 PWI4 also offers the possibility of automatic focusing.
-For this purpose, PWI4 connects to MaximDL to take the necessary pictures.
-Hence, before starting the automatic focusing, the camera must be connected to MaximDL.
-With a click on AF CONFIG the settings can be adjusted.
-One of the most important settings is the Step Size (micron), which defines the step size in micrometers that the EFA should move at each focusing step.
+For this purpose, PWI4 can connect to ASCOM camera drivers.
+The corresponding setting can be changed in the Camera tab.
+In the AF CONFIG section the settings for the auto focus can be adjusted.
+One of the most important settings is the

+Step Size (micron), which defines the step size in micrometers that the EFA should move at each focusing step.
 Steps (Image Count) is the number of focusing steps performed by the EFA and the number of images to be captured.
 The exposure time in seconds must be specified at Exposure length (sec).
 So far the following settings have proven to be useful:

 Step Size (micron) = 150

 Steps (Image Count) = 17

 Exposure length (sec) = must be chosen depending on the object/filter (6s for stars using clear filter is a good start)